macromuseum/macromuseum.github.io/_posts/2016-04-05-whale-of-a-time-3.md

 The day began with the usual transport nightmares.
 Clive and Kate's train got canceled, the Piccadilly line was delayed, and I was loaded with so much equipment I was like a slowly lumbering pack horse.
 Eventually (after Andrew took an age to decide on a sandwich!) we all got together and managed to head to the collections.

 I've been working with museum collections for over 10 years now but I still get a buzz of excitement every time I go into the collections.
 For the others this was their first trip to the cetacean collections so you can probably imagine their levels of excitement!
 After a while being shown round the collections by Richard we decided to let everyone have a look round on their own because it was "too overwhelming" to focus on strategic planning when surrounded by hundreds of whale skeletons.
 Once everyone had calmed down a bit we realised we had a problem, we didn't have enough specimens to do the analyses we had planned.
-Our original plan had been to sample around 300 skulls, instead the collection contained only around 30.
+Our original plan had been to sample around 300 rorqual skulls, instead the collection contained only around 30.
 Oops!

 ![bodyimg]({{ site.baseurl }}/images/whalehouse.jpg)
 <center>The hugely distracting whale skull collection</center>